Yeavering: Iron Age and Romano-British settlement

-The Yeavering site had seen human settlement before the Early Mediaeval period.
 The area was settled during the British Iron Age, when a hillfort was constructed on the Yeavering Bell hill.
 This fort was the largest of its kind in Northumberland, and had dry stone walls constructed around both of the Bell's peaks.
 On the hill, over a hundred Iron Age roundhouses had been constructed, supporting a large local population.
 The tribal group in the area was, according to later written sources, a group known as the Votadini.

 In the 1st century CE, southern and central Britain was invaded by the forces of the Roman Empire, who took this area under their dominion.
 The period of Roman occupation, known as Roman Britain or the Roman Iron Age, lasted until circa 410 CE, when the Roman armies and administration left Britain.
 Romano-British artefacts have also been found in relation to these roundhouses, including two late Roman minimi and several shards of Samian ware.

 Archaeologist Brian Hope-Taylor believed it likely that by the 1st century CE, the settlement at Yeavering Bell had become "a major political (tribal or sub-tribal) centre, either of the immediately surrounding area or of the whole region between the rivers Tyne and Tweed (in which there is no other monument of comparable character and size.)"